 A national champion prior to arriving at Yale, Appleman spent eight years as an assistant at Penn State.
 Appleman assisted legendary head coach Russ Rose and helped lead the Nittany Lions to the 1999 National Championship and five Final Fours.

-Under Appleman, the Bulldogs have the best record in the Ivy League over the last 10 seasons.
-She has a conference record of 112-28 and a winning percentage of .800 in her first 10 seasons.
+Under Appleman, the Bulldogs have the best record in the Ivy League over the last 11 seasons.
+She has a conference record of 125-29 and a winning percentage of .812.
+From 2010-2013, the Bulldogs completed the winningest four-year run of any Ivy League team with a conference record of 51-5, surpassing their previous best mark set in 2012.

 The Bulldogs have ranked among the nation’s dig leaders under Appleman.
 In 2010, the Bulldogs led the nation and at that time amassed the second-highest digs per set average (19.34) in NCAA history since it to the 25-point scoring format.
 Yale surpassed that mark in 2012 with a 19.72 average.